A short walk starting from a church, seemingly in the middle of nowhere. A pleasant mix of tracks, arable land and woodland are here in equal measure.

 Parking: At parking area by St Cosmus & St Damian church.
 This is at the end of a lane from the road between Canterbury Hill / Wood Hill and Blean village.
 Postcode CT2 9HU

-Refreshments: Tyler’s Kiln public house in Tyler Hill.
+Refreshments: Tyler’s Kiln public house in Tyler Hill (check that it's open).
 Also, lots of choice in Canterbury.

 From the parking area, walk through the churchyard, walk round the west end of the church making for a gate on the far side.
 Go through the gate, then turn left onto a track.
 This is a well used right of way, by joggers, cyclists and… even walkers!
 Soon, cross a road to continue on a byway the other side.

 Keep left where the byway heads off to the right, to go through a gate, walking on the right side of a field, soon with an orchard the other side of the hedge.
 There’s a choice soon – either turn right where the hedge ends on the right or keep ahead.
 The latter is where this narrative is going, however.
 If you didn’t turn right, keep ahead, coming to a farmyard.
 Bear slightly right here, taking the right of two paths.
 Almost immediately, there is a path to the right which we want (1).
 Cross a footbridge, then follow a path which becomes slightly more enclosed, before coming to an orchard.

 Turn right here, thereby keeping the orchard to your left and a hedge to your right.
 Where the hedge ends, bear left to walk between fields.
 This is the point you would have emerged, had you taken the first path right as described earlier.
 Keep ahead soon, to the left of a wooded area.
 Go through a gap at the far corner, which crosses the course of the old Canterbury and Whitstable Railway (locally known as the Crab and Winkle Line).
 It was closed in 1952.